codacy/codacy-codesniffer/src/main/resources/docs/description/SlevomatCodingStandard_ControlStructures_UselessIfConditionWithReturn.md

-Control Structures: Useless If Condition With Return
+## ControlStructures: Useless If Condition With Return

+Reports useless conditions where both branches return `true` or `false`.

+Sniff provides the following settings:

+* `assumeAllConditionExpressionsAreAlreadyBoolean` (defaults to `false`).